Seiberg-Witten curves with O7$^\pm$-planes: Construction of Seiberg-Witten curves with an O7 O7+ -plane

 Here, $C_{mn}$ are coefficients that will be fixed by boundary conditions of the external branes in terms of parameters of the theory, {\it i.e., } the Coulomb branch parameters, instanton factor, mass parameters of hypermultiplets.
 We remark that three of the coefficients can be chosen by three degrees of freedom of the characteristic equation, that is one from the overall coefficient and two from the shifts of the vertical and horizontal axes.
 The characteristic equation with the coefficients expressed with the physical parameters is promoted to a complex curve by associating the coordinates $t$ and $w$ of the $\mathbb{Z}^2$ lattice as

 where $x^4\sim x^4+2\pi R_A$ with $R_A$ being the radius along the $x^4$-direction and $x^{11}\sim x^{11}+ 2\pi R_{M}$ with $R_{M}$ being the radius of the M-theory circle along the $x^{11}$-direction.
 This characteristic equation is then the Seiberg-Witten curves describing an M5-brane configuration in $\mathbb{R}^2\times T^2$ for a given 5d theory on a circle.
 This means that we compactify the theory on a circle along the $x^4$-direction and take a T-duality and then uplift it to the M-theory circle.
+We comment that the Seiberg-Witten differential $\lambda_{\rm SW}$ is given by \cite{Fayyazuddin:1997by, Henningson:1997hy, Mikhailov:1997jv},